garrlicbread/Sarcasm-detector/README.md

 ## Example predictions:

+While it would be obvious which script is superior, let's manually test 8 sentences taken from https://www.yourdictionary.com/.

+>

 ## Conclusion:
 The accuracies that these models achieve is between 66% and 79% which might not look very impressive but then we must consider the fact that this program only helps a computer to classify based on raw text.
 In most cases, humans detect sarcasm based on the tone of the speaker which is a privilege out of the scope of this project.